Landlord Advice Line direct access to practicing housing lawyers, who are experts in housing law

 7. How to evict a tenant without a tenancy agreement?
 Provided the tenancy commenced after 28th of February 1997 the process is simple.
-If the tenancy commenced before the 28th of February 1997 and your claim is for rent arrears, it should still be a simple process.
+If the tenancy commenced before the 28th of February 1997 and your claim is in rent arrears, it should still be a simple process.
 If you have lost your tenancy, and the tenancy commenced before 28th of February 1997 and you wish to seek possession under section 21, seek advice from our Landlord Advice Line before you proceed.

 8. Eviction process how long does it take?
 If the matter is not defended and the eviction notice has expired, the average time of possession is between 5 to 7 weeks.
 Once the court has granted a possession order, the standard possession order will give the tenant 14 days to vacate the let property.
 14 days is in addition to the 5 to 7 weeks as stated above.